AdobeDocs/commerce-cif-documentation/faq/01-FAQ.md

 # AEM - Magento Integration using Commerce Integration Framework FAQ

+This document answers to 19 question about the Magento integration with AEM.

 ### 1. Is GraphQL only used for Magento or will this be available for querying content authored on AEMs JCR?

 Adobe has adopted Magento’s GraphQL APIs as its official commerce API for all commerce related data.
 Hence, AEM uses GraphQL to exchange commerce data with Magento and later this year with any commerce engine via I/O Runtime.
 However, AEM intends to use GraphQL for querying in the future.